 2. Fewer colors = more fun

 If you want amazing GIFs, you need to be really selective about your use of color.
 Not only will it play a huge part in your file size, but using less color lets you make longer, more involved GIFs that are still relatively small in file size.
-(For me, small is under 1MB)“Want an amazing GIF?
+(For us, small is less than 1MB)“Want an amazing GIF?
 Be selective about your use of color.”

 3. When possible, use motion blur